PIE-Cubed/FRC-AprilTags/README.md

 <h1> License </h1>
 <p>
-	See the license <a href = "https://github.com/PIE-Cubed/FRC-AprilTags/blob/main/LICENSE.txt">here</a>.
+	The MIT license for the project is <a href = "https://github.com/PIE-Cubed/FRC-AprilTags/blob/main/LICENSE.txt">here</a>.
 </p>